rackerlabs/rackspace-how-to/content/rackconnect/associate-a-cloud-account-with-rackconnect-v30.md

    <img src="{% asset_path rackconnect/associate-a-cloud-account-with-rackconnect-v30/RCv3-link-create-cloud-account_2.png %}" width="500" height="144" />

-4. Click the appropriate option, and follow the guide to complete the process.
+4. Click the appropriate option and follow the guide to complete the process.

 ### Associate a cloud account with a RackConnect v3.0 configuration